aspiers/clusterlabs-summit-2017-openstack-ha/markdown/30-control-plane-questions.md

     Does Pacemaker need better maintenance capabilities?
 *   <!-- .element: class="fragment" -->
     How do we handle multi-site clouds?

-Note:
-- emoticon is "face screaming in fear"

 <!-- .slide: data-state="normal" id="active-active-haproxy" data-menu-title="A/A HAProxy" data-timing="40" -->